NGWPC/nwm-region-mgr/README.md

 ## Installation

-Installing ngen-regionalization requires
+Installing nwm_region_mgr requires

  - Python 3.11
  - Python venv (typically included with Python)
  - git

-Since ngen-regionalization is not currently on PyPI, it must be installed from source.
+Since nwm_region_mgr is not currently on PyPI, it must be installed from source.
 To download this repository, run

 ```bash
 git clone https://github.com/NGWPC/nwm-region-mgr.git